This article has been fact checked by a Board Certified Pediatrician. Sources of information for the article are listed at the bottom.

 Dystonic Cerebral Palsy Treatment

-Although there is currently no known cure for dystonic cerebral palsy, there are a number of treatment plans available that can optimize your child’s care.
+Although there is currently no known cure for dystonic cerebral palsy, there are several treatment plans available that can optimize your child’s care.

-Your child’s pediatrician can work with you to develop a treatment plan which usually involves a team of caregivers, such as therapists, support groups, educational specialists, who will work together to build an individualized treatment plan.
+Your child’s pediatrician can work with you to develop a treatment plan, which usually involves a team of caregivers, such as therapists, support groups, and educational specialists, who will work together to build an individualized treatment plan.

 Medications can treat dystonic cerebral palsy.
-Oral baclofen is generally the first medication used.
+Baclofen is often used to reduce muscle tone.
 It can help with pain and sleeping issues.[6]

 If baclofen isn’t successful, doctors may try other medications, such as trihexyphenidyl or benzodiazepines.